-Directors shall not engage in transactions in Company stock (whether for their own account, for the Company’s account or otherwise) while in possession of material, nonpublic information and shall not communicate such information to third parties that may use such information in the decision to purchase or sell Company stock (“tipping”).
-This policy also applies to information relating to any other company, including the Company’s customers and suppliers, that a Director obtains in the course of serving on the Board of Directors.
+Directors shall not engage in any transactions in Company stock while in possession of material, non-public information and shall not communicate information to third parties that may use such information in the decision to purchase or sell Company stock.
+This policy also applies to information relating to any other company, including the Company’s customers and suppliers, that a Director obtains as a result of serving on the Chase Board of Directors.
 In addition to violating Company policy, insider trading and tipping are illegal.
 Information may be material if there is a substantial likelihood that the information would affect the price of the Company stock or that a reasonable investor would consider the information significant in deciding whether to buy or sell the Company stock.
-Such information includes information relating to capital structure, major management changes, contemplated acquisitions or divestitures, and information concerning earnings or other financial information.
-Information is considered to be non-public if it has not been disclosed to the public.
-Generally, information is considered disclosed to the public if it has been published in newspapers or the media, has been the subject of a press release or a public filing with the SEC and, in all cases, at least 48 hours have passed since the publication, release or filing.
+Information relating to capital structure, major management changes, contemplated acquisitions or divestitures, and information concerning earnings or other financial information must remain confidential until it is in the public domain.
+Generally, information is considered public 48 hours after it is published in a newspaper or other media outlet, has been the subject of a press release, or was associated with a public filing with the SEC.

-Waivers of this Code shall be granted only under exceptional circumstances.
-A waiver of this Code may be made only by the Board and must be promptly disclosed in accordance with applicable law and the requirements of the American Stock Exchange Corporate Governance Standards.
+Any requests for waiver of any provision of this Code shall be granted only under exceptional circumstances.
+A waiver may be made only by the Board and must be promptly disclosed in accordance with applicable law and the requirements of the American Stock Exchange Corporate Governance Standards.

-The Board shall review and reassess the adequacy of this Code annually and make any amendments to this Code that the Board deems appropriate.
+The Board shall review and reassess the adequacy of this Code annually and make any amendments the Board deems appropriate.